 Restrooms

-Full restroom facilities along the route in Millennium Park, Sundeleaf Plaza, George Rogers Park, and Foothills Park.
+Full restroom facilities along the route are in Millennium Park, Sundeleaf Plaza, George Rogers Park, and Foothills Park.

 Walking Portland Metro: All Our Maps